 - “financing strategic investments: support for deployment” programme (€1 billion).

 Our missions, organisation and operation are set out in the French Environmental Code.

 ADEME has two governing bodies: a board of directors and a scientific council.

 Through its deliberations, the Board of Directors approves ADEME’s main strategic and budgetary orientations.
 The members hold office for a period of five years, which is extendable for another term of five years.

-In addition to the Chairman of ADEME, the Board of Directors consists of 27 members:
+In addition to the Chairman of ADEME, M. Sylvain WASERMAN, the Board of Directors consists of 28 members:

-- nine representatives of the State, along with the interministerial delegate for sustainable development or their representative and the Director-General of the National Agency for Territorial Cohesion or their representative;
+- eleven representatives of the State, along with the interministerial delegate for sustainable development or their representative and the Director-General of the National Agency for Territorial Cohesion or their representative;

 - one Member of Parliament and one Senator;

-- three representatives of local and regional authorities;
+- four representatives of local and regional authorities;

 - five qualified specialists (representatives of environmental protection associations and representatives of interested professional groups);